-For Audimas, an expert sportswear and outdoor clothing manufacturer, keeping up with current trends and those that are predicted to shape the next years of sporting goods industry is extremely important.
+For Audimas Supply, an expert sportswear and outdoor clothing manufacturer, keeping up with current trends and those that are predicted to shape the next years of sporting goods industry is extremely important.
 In order to plan business growth successfully and achieve results, brands and clothing production manufacturers must understand and adapt to growing needs of consumers in this ever-changing landscape.

 While according to McKinsey& Company research “The Next Normal” the situation in 2020 has had a profound impact on sportswear market, affecting sales negatively, some areas of sports industry saw opportunities for development.
 Consequently, sportswear companies have proven to be more resilient to the changes imposed on apparel industry.